openxrlab/xrapi/README.md

 ## Introduction to standards

-### Information technology - Application interfaces of augmented reality system formobile devices
+### Information technology - Application interfaces of augmented reality system for mobile devices

 * Scope of application: The standard specifies the data types and interfaces for mobile device augmented reality system application development.